 Don’t hesitate to share your experiences with the comments.

-Here is a podcast of Baruch Fischhoff, Ph.D., who is Howard Heinz university professor in the Department of Engineering and Public Policy and the Institute for Politics and Strategy at Carnegie Mellon University, on coronavirus anxiety:
+Here is another podcast of Baruch Fischhoff, Ph.D., who is Howard Heinz university professor in the Department of Engineering and Public Policy and the Institute for Politics and Strategy at Carnegie Mellon University, on coronavirus anxiety:

 A short video to answer the question of “how to manage the anxiety of Coronavirus?”: